President and Co-owner

 Craig’s secret to business achievement: Athletics have long been a passion for Craig, who has played football, baseball, handball and more.
 He is avid cyclist, participating in weekend organized bicycle rallies.
 As his daughters were growing up, he coached for over 10 years on several of their athletics teams.
 The same skills that make for an effective successful coach and athlete—leadership, loyalty, hard work, dedication and more—apply to the success of this recycling company.

-Both Joel and Craig are originally from Kansas City, Mo., and moved to Dallas in 1972.
+Both Craig and his brother Joel are originally from Kansas City, Mo., and moved to Dallas in 1972.